Microsoft 365 Ransomware: Your Guide to Prevention and Fast Recovery

 2. Credential stuffing: In this method, attackers use previously leaked usernames and passwords to gain unauthorized access to Microsoft 365 accounts.
 Once in, they can deploy ransomware directly.

 3. Exploit kits: These are software packages designed to find and exploit vulnerabilities in your system.
 If your Microsoft 365 suite or the underlying operating system has unpatched vulnerabilities, exploit kits can deliver ransomware into your system.
-By application, Microsoft 365 documents topped the list for number of vulnerabilities which could be exploited.
-(IT threat evolution in Q3 2022).
+By application, Microsoft 365 documents topped the list for number of vulnerabilities that could be exploited (IT threat evolution in Q3 2022).

 4. Remote Desktop Protocol (RDP) attacks: Poorly secured RDPs can be an entry point for ransomware.
 Attackers can brute force their way into an RDP session and deploy ransomware manually.

-5. Drive-By downloads: Merely visiting a compromised website can result in ransomware being downloaded onto your system, although this is less common for Microsoft 365 ransomware specifically.
+5. Driveby downloads: Merely visiting a compromised website can result in ransomware being downloaded onto your system, although this is less common for Microsoft 365 ransomware.

 6. Social engineering attacks: These involve manipulating individuals into divulging confidential information, like login credentials, which are then used to deploy ransomware.